ngernest/omega-regexes-coq/README.md

 This repository contain the full Coq development of my bachelor thesis.

-We use [coqdoc]{https://github.com/coq-community/coqdocjs} to obtain the website.
+We use [coqdoc](https://github.com/coq-community/coqdocjs) to obtain the website.

+Abstract: